Could You Be Affected by a University Covid Breach of Contract?

 • Many US universities offered students compensation for campus shutdowns during Covid lockdowns.
 We believe that UK students deserve the same.

-Latest updates on the University Breach of Contract scandal
+Latest updates on the University COVID-19 lockdown scandal

 • July 2024